verrazzano/docs/content/en/docs/customize/opensearch.md

   ```
 - [Define a plugin using Maven coordinates](https://opensearch.org/docs/latest/opensearch/install/plugins#install-a-plugin-using-maven-coordinates)
   You can provide the maven coordinates for the available artifacts and versions hosted on [Maven Central](https://search.maven.org/search?q=org.opensearch.plugin)

   e.g.
   ```yaml
   installList:
           - org.opensearch.plugin:opensearch-anomaly-detection:2.2.0.0
   ```
 {{< alert title="NOTE" color="warning" >}}
- - Your environment must be able to connect to the provided plugin URL or [Maven Central](https://search.maven.org/search?q=org.opensearch.plugin) to install the plugin.
-Plugin installation will fail if it is not able to connect to the provided URL.
+ - Your environment must be able to connect to internet to access the provided plugin URL or [Maven Central](https://search.maven.org/search?q=org.opensearch.plugin) to install the plugin.
+Plugin installation will fail if it is not able to fetch the remote plugin.
  - Adding new plugin in the installList or removing the plugin from the installList will result in restarting the OpenSearch related pods.
  - Major, minor, and patch plugin versions must match OpenSearch major, minor, and patch versions in order to be compatible.
 {{< /alert >}}

-Similarly, For OpenSearch Dashboard, you can provide the plugins by defining the field[spec.components.opensearch.plugins](/docs/reference/api/vpo-verrazzano-v1beta1/#install.verrazzano.io/v1beta1.Plugins)
+Similarly, For OpenSearch Dashboard, you can provide the plugins by defining the field [spec.components.opensearch-dashboards.plugins](/docs/reference/api/vpo-verrazzano-v1beta1/#install.verrazzano.io/v1beta1.v1beta1.OpenSearchDashboardsComponent) in the Verrazzano custom resource.

-Here is Verrazzano custom resource example to install plugins in OpenSearch Dashboard:
+Here is the Verrazzano custom resource example to install plugins for the OpenSearch Dashboards:
 ```yaml
 apiVersion: install.verrazzano.io/v1beta1
 kind: Verrazzano